-	Just a stone’s throw from Belfast city, you’ll find a nature-lover’s paradise at Strangford Lough.
-Take a stroll around this tranquil spot and it will seem perfectly silent at first, but listen carefully and you’ll soon hear the voices of the locals: birds chatter in treetops, seals splash playfully and geese skim their wings on the water.
+Just a stone’s throw from Belfast city, you’ll find a nature lover’s paradise at Strangford Lough.
+Take a stroll around this tranquil spot: it will seem perfectly silent at first, but listen carefully and you’ll soon hear the voices of the locals.
+Birds chatter in treetops, seals splash playfully and geese skim their wings on the water.

-Both an Area of Outstanding Natural Beauty and an Area of Special Scientific Interest, Strangford Lough is one of the most richly bio-diverse regions in Europe, with over 2,000 marine species spread across 150km².
+Strangford Lough is many things: a UNESCO Global Geopark, an Area of Outstanding Natural Beauty, an Area of Special Scientific Interest, and one of the most richly bio-diverse regions in Europe, with over 2,000 marine species spread across 150km²*.
 And yet, with all the birds and badgers, seals and starlings, there’s an unmistakable tranquility to this place – so much so that Strangford Lough has drawn artists, aristocracy, saints and even Vikings over the years.

 The shores of Strangford Lough are dotted with ruined castles, soaring towers and grand homes, and they all come with impressive scenery.
 Scrabo Tower is spectacular by itself, but what is even more awe-inspiring are the fairytale views it offers of County Down’s landscape.